MSW - Overview

 - Enjoy personal attention in small class sizes of 15 to 20 colleagues

 The MSW program is available in Full-Time and Part-Time options.
-Full-time study requires a total of 30 semester hours over the course of an academic year, in addition to a significant internship commitment.
+Full-time study requires a total of 60 semester hours over the course of two academic years, in addition to a significant internship commitment.
 This intensive curriculum is typically not possible with other extensive responsibilities.
 Students should be prepared to make adjustments to work responsibilities outside of the program.

 The Part-Time alternative requires 60 semester hours over a four-year period.
 A minimum of 6 semester hours is required for each academic year.
 Summer courses are available in the first and third years to reduce the demands in the fall and spring semesters.